golingon/lingon/readme.md

 - All the [Examples](./docs/) are in the [documentation](./docs).
 - Convert kubernetes manifests from YAML containing CRDs to Go: [example_import_test.go](./docs/kubernetes/crd/example_import_test.go)
-- A web app to showcase the conversion from kubernetes manifests from YAML to Go: <https://lingonweb.bisconti.cloud/>
 - Export Go code to kubernetes manifests: [kube_test.go](./docs/kubernetes/kube/kube_test.go)
 - Create the HCL code for Terraform: [aws_test.go](./docs/terraform/aws_test.go)
 - An example is [Platypus](./docs/platypus/) which shows how